All Inclusive (2023 film)

 All Inclusive is a 2023 Dutch comedy film directed by Aniëlle Webster.
-The film won the Golden Film award after having sold 100,000 tickets.
 Jennifer Hoffman, Frank Lammers and Aiko Beemsterboer play roles in the film.

 The film finished in 8th place in the list of best visited Dutch films of 2023 with just over 200.000 visitors.

+Awards and nominations

+The film won the Golden Film award after having sold 100,000 tickets.